apostrophecms/apostrophe-documentation/tutorials/core-concepts/02-editable-content-on-pages/02-custom-widgets.md

 ### Giving choices to the user

-We can also leave the choice up to the user by adding a `boolean` field to the schema for `page-link-widgets` in its `index.js`:
+You can also leave the choice up to the user by adding a `boolean` field to the schema for `page-link-widgets` in its `index.js`:

 {% code-tabs %}
 {% code-tabs-item title="lib/modules/page-link-widgets/index.js" %}